-The number of females employed within the organisation is much higher than males (which is consistent with the industry standard) and the split of women to men employed is approx. 85% female to 15% male.
-This is consistent with the split across the upper and lower quartiles.
-There are proportionally more males in the upper middle quartile and less in the lower middle quartile which is driving the overall pay gap.
+The number of females employed within the organisation is much higher than males (which is consistent with the industry standard) and the split of women to men employed is approx. 89% female to 11% male.
+This is consistent with the split across the upper quartile, but not the lower where there are more males.
+The lower quartile is driving the overall pay gap.

-Keech Hospice Care is committed to the principle of equal opportunities and fair treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
+Keech Hospice is committed to the principle of equal opportunities and fair treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
 It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other characteristic set out above).
 As such, it: